druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 |    ElasticNet     | ElasticNetCV (Grid Search) |        18061         |    0:02     |
 |    ElasticNet     |        GridSearchCV        |        18061         |    0:05     |

 *Times for single-instance are on a local desktop with 12 threads, comparable to EC2 4xlarge.
-Times for cluster are on m5.large x 16 (1 head node + 15 workers).*
+Times for cluster are on m5.large x 32 (1 head node + 31 workers).*

-We see a big speedup when using Hyperopt and Optuna locally compared to grid search.
+- We saw a big speedup when using Hyperopt and Optuna locally compared to grid search.
 The sequential search performed about 261 trials, so the XGB/Optuna search performed about 3x as many trials in half the time and got a similar result.

-The cluster of 16 instances (32 threads) gives a modest speedup vs. a local desktop.
-In the best cases (XGB/Optuna), we get a slightly slower time on 2x the number of trials.
-The task scales but you need a lot of instances to beat a dedicated box.
+- The cluster of 32 instances (64 threads) gave very modest speedup vs. a local desktop with 12 threads.
+I attempted to set this up so we would get some improvement in RMSE (which we did with 2048 trials), and some speedup in training time (which we did not get with 64 threads).
+It ran twice the number of trials in slightly less than twice the time.
 The 12-thread local desktop performs similarly to a 16-thread m5.4x.large on this task (a little faster actually, despite having only 12 threads vs.16).
+So with 64 threads in the cluster I would expect significant speedup.
+The comparison is imperfect, local desktop vs. AWS, running Ray 1.0 on local and 1.1 on the cluster, different number of trials (better hyperparameter configs don't get early-stopped and take longer to train).
+But the point was to see what kind of improvement one might in practice leveraging a cluster vs. a local desktop or laptop.
+Bottom line, modest benefit here.

-RMSEs are similar across the board, the sequential grid search is best by a small margin.
-I have seen XGB beat this sequential grid search by a small margin but not on this final run.
+- RMSEs are similar across the board.
+XGB with 2048 trials is best by a small margin.

-LightGBM doesn't offer improvement.
-In my experience LightGBM is usually faster but we don't see that here.
-I tried to tune the same hyperparameters as XGB.
-Possibly LightGBM needs different tuning.
+- LightGBM doesn't offer improvement over XGBoost.
+In my experience LightGBM is often faster and hence you can tune more.
+But we don't see that here.
 Possibly XGB interacts better with ASHA early stopping.
+- Similar RMSE between Hyperopt and Optuna.
+Optuna is consistently slightly faster.

-Our simple ElasticNet baseline outperforms boosting.
+Our simple ElasticNet baseline yields similar results to boosting, in seconds.
 This may be because our feature engineering was intensive and designed to fit the linear model.
 Not shown, SVR and KernelRidge outperform ElasticNet and an ensemble improves over all individual algos.

 Full notebooks are on [GitHub](https://github.com/druce/iowa/blob/master/hyperparameter_optimization.ipynb).